Tinggong/DLmotion/README.md

 ## Purpose

-This code implements patch-based CNN method for reducing residual motion effects in diffusion parameter estimation described in the paper:
+This code implements patch-based CNN method for reducing residual motion effects in diffusion parameter estimation described in the paper[1].
+While the DKI model is demonstrated in the paper, this code also provides an implementation for the NODDI model.

 [1] Gong T, Tong Q, Li Z, He H, Zhang H, Zhong J. Deep learning-based method for reducing residual
     motion effects in diffusion parameter estimation.
 Magn Reson Med.
 2020;00:1–16.